lsst-dm/dmtn-058/index.rst

    large file object (LFO).
 4. The Header Service client publishes the existence of the LFO via DDS.
-This file should be named accordingly using the ``imageId`` (or ImageName) as part of the name using an Event like ``HeaderCreated`` (still TBD).
+This file should be named accordingly using the ``imageId`` (or ``ImageName``) as part of the name using an Event like ``HeaderCreated`` (still TBD).
 5. The EFD automatically listens to all LFO announcement Events.
-When it sees one, it retrieves the file (protocol needs to be defined, but a URL is already included in the LFO announcement), and stores it in the EFD LFO annex.
+When it sees one, it retrieves the file (protocol needs to be defined, but a URL is already included in the LFO announcement), and stores it in the EFD LFO annex.( Alternatively the Header Service could write directly to the LFO annex filesystem.)
 6. The EFD publishes an LFO announcement that it has the header file.
 Both summit and base EFD's will have a copy of the new header at this point.
 (T&S will sync the EFD's after a summit/base outage).
 7. DMCS retrieves the header from the EFD LFO annex at the Base (using its imageID and a standard filesystem path to locate it).
-8. Alternatively the DMCS could retrievd the header file as soon as the Header Service publishes the existence of the LFO.
+8. Alternatively the DMCS could retrieved the header file as soon as the Header Service publishes the existence of the LFO.

 Catchup Mode
 ------------

-This stage represent the operational mode after a commumication outage between the summit and the base.
+This stage represents the operational mode after a communication outage between the summit and the base.

-1. Once connection is reestablished between summit and base the EFD tables and LFO annex files are synced.
+1. Once connection is re-established between summit and base the EFD tables and LFO annex files are synced.
 2. DMCS can now retrieve all previously unprocessed or non archived images from the DAQ and using their ``imageID`` retrieve the already constructed FITS